Nanoparticle: Applications

 As the most prevalent morphology of nanomaterials used in consumer products, nanoparticles have an enormous range of potential and actual applications.
 Table below summarizes the most common nanoparticles used in various product types available on the global markets.

 Scientific research on nanoparticles is intense as they have many potential applications in pre-clinical and clinical medicine, physics, optics, and electronics.
-The U.S. National Nanotechnology Initiative offers government funding focused on nanoparticle research.|The use of nanoparticles in laser dye-doped poly(methyl methacrylate) (PMMA) laser gain media was demonstrated in 2003 and it has been shown to improve conversion efficiencies and to decrease laser beam divergence.
+The U.S. National Nanotechnology Initiative offers government funding focused on nanoparticle research.
+The use of nanoparticles in laser dye-doped poly(methyl methacrylate) (PMMA) laser gain media was demonstrated in 2003 and it has been shown to improve conversion efficiencies and to decrease laser beam divergence.
 Researchers attribute the reduction in beam divergence to improved dn/dT characteristics of the organic-inorganic dye-doped nanocomposite.
 The optimum composition reported by these researchers is 30% w/w of SiO2 (~ 12 nm) in dye-doped PMMA.
-Nanoparticles are being investigated as potential drug delivery system.
+Nanoparticles are being investigated as a potential drug delivery system.
 Drugs, growth factors or other biomolecules can be conjugated to nano particles to aid targeted delivery.
 This nanoparticle-assisted delivery allows for spatial and temporal controls of the loaded drugs to achieve the most desirable biological outcome.
 Nanoparticles are also studied for possible applications as dietary supplements for delivery of biologically active substances, for example mineral elements.